si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ## Overview

   - What is Docker?
   - Why would you want to use it?
   - "Nice!
 But how do I use it?!"
   - Basic Architecture
   - Demo

 # What is it?

 ---

-> Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
-This guarantees that the software will always run the same, regardless of its environment.
+Docker is an open source project that:

+  - wraps a piece of software
+  - in a complete filesystem
+  - that contains everything it needs to run (i.e., anything you can install on a server)

 from https://www.docker.com/what-docker